-In order to replicate the pizza at Piz, I tried everything from combining different flours to changing the amount of yeast to increasing the hydration levels.
+In order to replicate the pizza at Piz, I tried everything from combining different flours to changing the amount of yeast to increase the hydration levels.
 Nothing would get me close enough to the pizza I had in Italy.
-It was only until my 12th testing batch when I created a sourdough pizza that I thought, "alas!
-I did it!”
+It wasn't until my 12th batch when I created a sourdough pizza that I thought, "alas!
+I did it!".
 I'm 100% certain that Piz does not use sourdough starter in their pizza dough but to make up for not having an 800-degree pizza oven, I had to make some changes.

 Before we start, let's discuss the ingredients.
 Pizza dough is comprised of flour, yeast, water, salt, sugar, and oil.
 Since this recipe uses a sourdough starter, we are eliminating sugar, yeast, and oil.